- Home

 Pack Leadership

-Cesar Millan’s training philosophy can be summed up this way: Your dog needs strong “pack leadership” from you because you are the true “alpha dog.”
+Millan emphasizes that your dog needs strong "pack leadership" from you as the true authority in the home.
 This is called dominance theory.

 According to Millan, your dog is a dog, not a human, and should be treated accordingly.